Treats late-stage kidney cancer and advanced soft tissue sarcoma.

-- Check with your doctor right away if you start having severe abdominal or stomach burning, cramps, or pains; bloody or black, tarry stools; trouble breathing; heartburn; indigestion; nausea; or vomiting of material that looks like coffee grounds.
+- Check with your doctor right away if you have severe abdominal or stomach burning, cramps, or pains, bloody or tarry stools, trouble breathing, heartburn, indigestion, nausea, or vomiting of material that looks like coffee grounds.
 These could be symptoms of a serious bowel problem.

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Bloody or black, tarry stools

 - Chest pain that may spread to your arms, jaw, back, or neck, trouble breathing